 Since LED bulbs have a built-in driver for control (which helps the light turn on, off, or dim in a fraction of a second), Haas figured that by coding data into the driver, the bulb could be used as a wireless data transmitter.
 Haas and his team of students started to experiment with LED light bulbs, going on to create a transmitter and receiver system with the light as well as a solar panel.

 We are aware that light is several times faster than anything else.
 Therefore, when a light source is used to transmit data, it becomes unbelievably fast.
-The incredible speed is the most remarkable feature about LiFi.
+The incredible speed is the most remarkable feature of LiFi.
 In LiFi experiments, scientists have been able to achieve speeds up to 224 gigabits per second.
 That is about as fast as bonuses are being handed out in America because of tax cuts!

 While it takes a few minutes to an hour to download movies over WiFi, over 20 movies could be downloaded per second over LiFi.
 Haas credits the faster speed to the fact that LiFi is limited to a smaller area compared to radio signals, resulting in faster transmission.